 It can be pretty time consuming to do it all manually (especially since there are so many sites).
 We recommend using the new privacy protection software we launched to do it automatically instead.

 Search engines like Google can pose a major threat to your internet privacy even if you’re careful.
+That’s why it’s important to protect your data privacy with the help of experts like Internet Privacy.

 The core function of a search engine is relatively harmless.
 It’s when you add all the fancy tech that they start getting more intrusive.